shanekeenan/pands-problem-sheet2/README.md

 # pands-problem-sheet

-<h1>README file for weekly tasks in the Programming and scripting module semester 1 HDip in Computing in Data Analytics</h1>
+<h2>README file for weekly tasks in the Programming and scripting module semester 1 HDip in Computing in Data Analytics</h2>
 Author: Shane Keenan

-This README file contains the description of my programs/solutions for the weekly tasks 1-8 in this module Included are descriptions of the following programs:<br>
+This README file contains the description of my programs/solutions for the weekly tasks 1-8 in this module.<br>
+Included are descriptions of the following programs:<br>
     - <i>helloworld.py (task01)</i> <br>
     - <i>bank.py (task02)</i> <br>